SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 Community Edition doesn't support the analysis of multiple branches, so you can only analyze your main branch.
 With [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), you can analyze multiple branches and pull requests.

 ## Importing your GitHub repositories to SonarQube
 You need to use a GitHub App to connect SonarQube and GitHub so you can import your GitHub repositories into SonarQube.
-This is also the first step in adding authentication and, if you're using [Developer Edition](https://redirect.sonarsource.com/editions/developer.html) or above, the first step in adding pull request decoration.
+This is also the first step in adding authentication, and, starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), the first step in reporting your analysis and Quality Gate status to your pull requests.

 If you want to set up authentication without importing your GitHub repositories, see the **Creating a dedicated app for authentication** section below for instructions on setting up authentication.